pbek/QOwnNotes/webpage/src/scripting/classes.md

     Q_INVOKABLE void setCurrentWorkspace(const QString &uuid);
     // Closes a note tab on a specific index (returns true if successful) Q_INVOKABLE bool removeNoteTab(int index);
+    // Jumps to a tag in the tag tree
+    Q_INVOKABLE bool jumpToTag(int tagId);
 };
 ```